stjude-biohackathon/SJHack2022_Project6/README.md

    web_1  | Starting development server at http://0.0.0.0:8000/
    web_1  | Quit the server with CONTROL-C.
    ```
+5. To load the database to the Django backend go to this url: http://0.0.0.0:8000/
+   It will take sometime to load the page as it's working on loading data from csv files to database.
+   Once dtatabse is loaded, the page will show how many records and tables are loaded to database.

-5. Open new terminal tab and start React app container using following command:
+6. Open new terminal tab and start React app container using following command:
    ```sh
    docker-compose up frontend
    ```